 Overall, it's a great little camera that has a perfect balance of features, performance, and pricing.
 It's small enough to fit in a pocket but is powerful enough to take some stunning photos.
 It's just that... having used both, we'd rather pay the extra for the LX100 II.

-Read our full Panasonic Lumix LX10 review (opens in new tab)(opens in new tab)
+Read our full Panasonic Lumix LX10 review (opens in new tab) for more details(opens in new tab)

 The Ricoh GR has a long history, both as a premium-quality compact 35mm film camera and now as a digital model.
 However, its specs and its performance are now looking a little behind the curve compared to its latest rivals.
 GR fans, or GRists as Ricoh calls them, will love this update of an iconic camera.
 But in the world of multi-lens camera phones, the wider appeal of this fixed lens compact will probably be limited.
 This is a beautiful-sized APS-C compact, ideal for carrying around in the pocket, and for discrete street photography.
 But this is sold at a luxury price that we do think is hard to justify for the features it offers.

-Read our Ricoh GR III review (opens in new tab)
+Read our full Ricoh GR III review (opens in new tab) for more details

 How we test cameras